precision-sustainable-ag/Field-AnnotationPipeline/README.md

 The script requires a configuration file (`conf/config.yaml`) that specifies the paths for long-term storage and the report directory.
 Key configuration parameters include:

-- `data.longterm_storage`: Path to the directory where the image batches are stored long-term.
+- `cfg.data.longterm_storage`: Path to the directory where the image batches are stored long-term.
-- `reports`: Path to the directory where the generated CSV reports will be saved.
+- `cfg.reports`: Path to the directory where the generated CSV reports will be saved.

 ### Output